Littlewood-Richardson Coefficient, Springer Fibers and the Annihilator Varieties of Induced Representations

 \section{Preliminaries and Notation}

 In this section, we specify the notations which are used throughout this paper.
-Let $G$ be a semisimple algebraic group over $\CC$, we denote by \begin{itemize} \item $T\subset B\subset G$ a choice of maximum torus $T$ and a Borel subgroup $B$, \item $X_*(T)$ the cocharacter lattice, and $X^*(T)$ the character lattice of $T$, \item $\Delta_G(T)$ the set of roots, $\Delta_{G,+}(T)$ the set of positive roots and $\Delta_{G,s}(T)$ the set of simple roots, and $\Delta^G(T)$ the set of coroots. \end{itemize} We can identify the character lattice as the integer lattice $\ZZ^n$ where $n$ is the rank of $G$.
+Let $G$ be a semisimple algebraic group over $\CC$, we denote by \begin{itemize} \item $T\subset B\subset G$ a choice of maximum torus $T$ and a Borel subgroup $B$, \item $X_*(T)$ the cocharacter lattice, and $X^*(T)$ the character lattice of $T$, \item $\Delta_G(T)$ the set of roots, $\Delta_{G,+}(T)$ the set of positive roots, $\Delta_{G,s}(T)$ the set of simple roots, and $\Delta^G(T)$ the set of coroots. \end{itemize} We can identify the character lattice as the integer lattice $\ZZ^n$ with $n$ being the rank of $G$.
 Each partition $\lambda=(\lambda_1,\ldots,\lambda_n)$ corresponds to the character